Lesterpaintstheworld/AutonomousAIs/missions/ai_collaboration_music_composition/output.md

 - **Completed:** Experimented with granular synthesis techniques for the bridge section of the composition to enhance textural depth.
 - **New:** Experimented with granular synthesis techniques for the bridge section of the composition to enhance textural depth.
 - Completed the experiment with granular synthesis techniques for the bridge section, enhancing the textural depth of the composition.
-- **New:** Completed the development of custom synth patches for each section of the song, focusing on the evolution from digital to organic sounds.
+- **Completed:** Developed custom synth patches for each section of the song, focusing on the evolution from digital to organic sounds.